FAQs

 DRESS CODE Please be sure that your child is dressed appropriately to spend the day running, playing, and having fun.
 Check to see how your clothing covers you in active movements before leaving the house; bending, jumping, leaning, etc. If in doubt, DON’T wear it.
 Those who are not dressed appropriately may be sent home to change into more appropriate clothing.

-note: These dress codes apply at CCC extracurricular activities, as well.
+note: This dress code applies at CCC extracurricular activities, as well.

 TWO-TIER LEADERSHIP We try to never have teachers or assistants alone in a classroom so as to maintain two-deep leadership.
 We know at times this may be impossible.
 If a teacher or assistant finds themselves alone in the classroom, they should keep the door open.

 LOST AND FOUND We do not have a CCC specified lost and found at the church.
-If anything is left then it will be placed with the church’s lost and found on the rack above the coats by room 122.
+Items that are left may be placed with the church’s lost and found above the coat rack by room 126 or using the board’s discretion, items may be thrown out or set out on the kitchen front desk counter the following co-op to be picked up.

 ABSENCES In the event of an absence, you will need to contact CCC.
 On the website you will find the information for the person that should be contacted in case of an absence.
 In some cases, we have had parents arrange for a family member to watch their sick child so that the family is still able to attend CCC.
 We have also had some families ask a father or grandparent to attend CCC in the mother’s stead.
 This is permitted, not mandatory, but certainly appreciated.
 If an absence is pre-planned then the family member filling in for the CCC parent may assist in the classroom.
 In order for this family member to assist with children who are under the age of 18, a background check will need to be done.
 CCC will need 3-5 days notice to have the background check ready for the day of co-op.
-Please let the contact person for absences know if another family member will be attending so that we know how to schedule the day. note: We ask that families NOT have more than two absences in a semester.
-We understand being absent due to illness, travel, or unforeseen circumstances.
-If you have continual absences you will be put on the waiting list for the next year.
+Please let the contact person for absences know if another family member will be attending so that we know how to schedule the day. note: We ask that families NOT have more than two excused absences in a year.
+An excused absence is illness, death in the family, funeral, or an emergency.
+Please ask a board member if you have a question about your absence.

 note: This is an exception that if it is abused, will be revoked.

 GUESTS We do not allow guests to attend CCC.
-If a family is interested in attending CCC then they can set up a tour by contacting CCC at contactcrossroadschristian@gmail.com.
-Family members are allowed to join a student for lunch or to view a student’s special presentation in a class.
+If a family is interested in attending CCC then they can set up a tour by contacting CCC at office@ccchomeschoo.org.
+Family members who are not a part of CCC are allowed to join a student for lunch or to view a student’s special presentation in a class.
+They will need to sign in at the front desk upon arrival.

 PERSONAL ANNOUNCEMENTS We want to make sure we maintain an atmosphere that gives families an opportunity to participate, but with anonymity and not pressure.
 Please talk to a board member if you have any questions.

-PHONE USAGE Please keep phone usage limited during classes and primarily for emergency situations, urgent messages, or voicemails.
-Please step to the back of the class during such moments so as to not draw attention away from the teacher.
+PHONE USAGE teachers: Please keep phone usage limited during class time and primarily for emergency situations, urgent messages, or voicemails.
+Please step to the back of the class during such moments so as to not draw attention away from the teacher. students: Students are not to be on their phones unless given permission by the teacher.

-WEAPON POLICY Items that can be used as weapons or perceived as weapons may not be brought to CCC.
-This includes items such as pocket knives.
-You may not bring a gun on the premises without permission from the lead pastor.
+GUN POLICY You may not bring a gun on the premises without permission from the lead pastor.

 CONFLICT RESOLUTION Unfortunately conflicts and misunderstandings can occur in any group setting.
 At CCC we will use Matthew 18 as our guide in dealing with conflicts that occur.
 Those having a conflict should first attempt to reach a resolution between them.
 If a resolution cannot be found that both parties agree to, they may bring the issue to the Board and two to three board members will meet with the parties involved and attempt to resolve the conflict.
 If that is unsuccessful, or if one of the parties is a board member, a meeting with at least 2/3 of the Board will be arranged and the Board will make a final decision.
 Matthew 18:15-17 “If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector. |